livej0urnal/livej0urnal/README.md

 I'm a web developer with over 8 years of experience.
 Start work at 2014 year.
 More than 300+ completed projects.
 Like working with Yii2+ / Django frameworks.

-* 🌍  I'm based in Latvia
 * 🖥️  See my portfolio at [http://myprojects.company](https://myprojects.company/)
 * ✉️  You can contact me at [anubis3009@gmail.com](mailto:anubis3009@gmail.com)
 * 🚀  I'm currently working on [Charterclick company](https://charterclick.com)
 * 🧠  I'm learning Swift, Python, React
-* 🤝  I'm open to collaborating on Yii2+ Framework
+* 🤝  I'm open to collaborating on Yii2+ Framework/ Laravel / Django
 * ⚡  Web Development and Fix some errors in your Projects

 ### Skills